EndPointCorp/end-point-blog/2014/06/23/bucardo-5-multimaster-postgres-released.html.md

 Bucardo has some dependencies that need installing.
 You may have a different list depending on your distro: this is what Amazon Linux needed when I wrote this.
-(If you are lucky, your distro may have Bucardo already available, in which case many of the steps below can be replaced e.g. with “yum install bucardo”—just make sure it is using version 5 or better! (e.g. with yum info bucardo))
+(If you are lucky, your distro may have Bucardo already available, in which case many of the steps below can be replaced e.g. with “yum install bucardo”—​just make sure it is using version 5 or better! (e.g. with yum info bucardo))

 ```
 $ sudo yum install  perl-ExtUtils-MakeMaker  perl-DBD-Pg \